verhas/License3j/readme.md

 <dependency>
     <groupId>com.javax0.license3j</groupId>
     <artifactId>license3j</artifactId>
-    <version>3.1.0</version>
+    <version>3.1.5</version>
 </dependency>
 ```

 in to your `pom.xml` file.
-Check the central repository for the latest
+Check the central repository for the latest version.
-version.

 ## Note on release history

 License3j versions 1.x.x and 2.0.0 were released for Java 1.5 ...
 1.8.
-The release 3.0.0 is a total rewrite of the library.
-Neither the API nor
+The release 3.0.0 is a total rewrite of the
-the binary formats are compatible with previous versions.
-It is also
+library.
+Neither the API nor the binary formats are compatible with previous versions.
+It is also released only for Java
-released only for Java 11 and later and there is no planned backport
-release for Java 8 or earlier.
+11 and later and there is no planned backport release for Java 8 or earlier.
 Note however that the generated byte code
-is compatible with Java 8 JVM, so you can use the library as a dependency
-for Java 8 projects.
+is compatible with Java 8 JVM, so you can use the library as a dependency for Java 8 projects.

-License3j prior to version 3.0.0 has a dependency to Bouncy Castle
-encryption library.
-The version 3.0.0 and later breaks this dependency
+License3j prior to version 3.0.0 has a dependency on the Bouncy Castle encryption library.
+The version 3.0.0 and later
-and this version is standalone.
-Also, this version can be used to
-generate the keys, sign licenses and does not need the external gpg
+breaks this dependency and this version is standalone.
+Also, this version can be used to generate the keys, sign
-tool.
-(Also note that you cannot use the gpg tool to generate keys for
+licenses and does not need the external gpg tool.
+(Also note that you cannot use the gpg tool to generate keys for this
-this version as the format of the keys are not compatible with older
+version as the format of the keys are not compatible with older versions.)
-versions.)

 ## Name of the game

 There are many names that contain '2'.
-In these cases '2' stands for
+In these cases '2' stands for 'to' instead of 'two'.
+There are names containing
-'to' instead of 'two'.
-There are names containing '4' that stands for
+'4' that stands for 'for'.
-'for'.
 For example license4j.

 '3' in license3j stands for 'free' instead of 'three'.
-Because this is a
+Because this is a free program.
-free program.

 ## Related projects